PowerBook 100: History

 On September 17, 1992, Apple recalled 60,000 PowerBook 100s because of a potential safety problem.
 It was discovered that an electrical short could lead to the melting of a small hole in the casing.
 This issue affected three out of the 60,000 notebooks manufactured between October 1991 and March 1992.
 On the day of the recall, Apple shares closed at $47, down $1.25, but some analysts discounted the recall's importance.
 In addition, the original power supplies had problems with insulation cracks that could cause a short in a fuse on the motherboard; and the computer was prone to cracks in the power adapter socket on the motherboard, which required a $400 replacement motherboard if the warranty had expired.

 Features

-Most of the PowerBook 100's internal components were based on its predecessor, the Macintosh Portable.
-It included a Motorola 68HC000 16 MHz processor, had 2 MB memory, no floppy disk drive, and cost approximately $2,500 with external floppy drive.
-Later the PowerBook 100 was offered without the external floppy drive for $2,300.
+Most of the PowerBook 100's internal hardware was derived from the Macintosh Portable, including its 16 MHz Motorola 68HC000 processor.
+In its base configuration, the PowerBook 100 had 2 MB of RAM and a 20 MB hard drive.
 The dimensions of the PowerBook 100 were an improvement over the Portable.
 It was 8.5 in deep, 11 in wide, and 1.8 in high, compared to the Portable, which was 14.83 in deep, 15.25 in wide and 4.05 in high.
 Another significant difference was the less expensive passive matrix display used instead of the sharper active matrix used on the Portable (and the 170).
-The PowerBook 100 included the System 7.0.1 operating system as standard, with support for all versions up to System 7.5.5.
-Apple, however, released System 6.0.8L, which allowed the PowerBook 100 to run System 6.
-It could also be used with some earlier System 6 versions, although Apple did not officially support this.
+The PowerBook 100 shipped with the System 7.0.1 and supported versions through System 7.5.5.
+However, unlike the PowerBook 140 and 170, Apple allowed users to downgrade to System 6.0.8L.

-The PowerBook 100 had one external serial port, designed for use with a printer or any compatible RS-422 device.
-It was the first Macintosh to omit an external modem port, instead offering an optional built-in 2400 baud modem for communications.
-As a result, for the first time a user could not print directly and access AppleTalk or a faster external modem simultaneously, and devices such as advanced MIDI interfaces could not be used because they required the dedicated use of both ports.
-A third-party serial modem port could, however, be installed in the internal modem slot for consumers who needed traditional functions.